Enter your E-mail Address

 But the beat of rhythm and blues put the stress on the second and fourth beats of the musical measure, the after beat, almost like mento.
 So musician put together this new beat and incorporate these musical sounds of the guitar and organ and then later the bass.

-Sly and Robby is a master of this beat, it is sweet music to the ear and to your soul, you cannot help but move your body.
+Sly and Robbie is a master of this beat, it is sweet music to the ear and to your soul, you cannot help but move your body.
+Have you ever listened to Sly & Robbie Present Taxi and not want to dance?

 1960-1970 - Reggae Evolution